gstackio/kong-boshrelease/README.md

 # BOSH Release for Kong Community Edition (CE)

-This BOSH release and deployment manifest deploy a cluster of [Kong][kong-ce].
+This BOSH Release is the fastest way to get up and running with a cluster of [Kong Community Edition (CE)][kong-ce] API Gateway when you're using BOSH.

 [kong-ce]: https://konghq.com/kong-community-edition/

+This BOSH Release provides all the necessary binaries, configuration templates, and startup scripts for converging Kong clusters (which is basically the point of a BOSH Release).
+Plus, we also provide here a standard [deployment manifest][depl-manifest] to help you deploy your first Kong API Gateway easily.

+[depl-manifest]: ./manifests/kong.yml

 ## Notice

-This is a forked version of the Community's [kong-boshrelease][kong-release] with fixes and best practice implemented in terms of authoring a BOSH Release.
+This is a forked version of the Community's [kong-boshrelease][kong-release], that sticks to a compiled install design, over a Docker-based design.
+Here we have fixed many minor glitches for Kong to actually work, and in terms of BOSH Release authoring, we have generally brought more best practice in.

 [kong-release]: https://github.com/cloudfoundry-community/kong-boshrelease

+Here we have abandoned the Docker container design, because it breaks the general Operating System update workflow proposed by BOSH with Stemcells.
+That's why (Docker) images-based BOSH Release are generally meant for development and testing.

+Plus, the [original release][kong-release] is non-hermetic, because it is based on the `kong:latest` Docker image.
+For BOSH deployments relying on such non-hermetic build, there is risk of being non-reproductible.
+Given a same set of Release and Stemcell versions, a braking change in the `kong:latest` image could break your Kong deployment from staging to production because you're never 100% sure that you're pushing in production the same image that has been validated in your staging environment.

-Here we have abandoned the Docker container design, going back to conventional BOSH packaging for a more hermetic build that recompiles what's necessary.
+As we generally want to get closer from production, we've gone back here to a conventional BOSH packaging for a more hermetic build that compiles what's necessary on top of the BOSH Stemcell.

 ## Usage